 What is Sanitizing?

 Sanitizing is the process of reducing the number of germs associated with a product or object.
-Sanitizing is followed by a set of procedures that is being already set by the health ministry or aboard.
+Sanitizing is followed by a set of procedures that are already set by the health ministry or aboard.

 Sanitization methods are advised by the health ministry, and one has to sanitize according to the provided standard protocols.
-It is also at times complex when compared to that of the normal cleaning techniques.
+It is also, at times, complex when compared to that of normal cleaning techniques.

-Sanitization is required when someone steps out of their homes and returns.
-It is also essential to be done when someone recovered from illness.
+Sanitization is required when someone steps out of their home and returns.
+It is also essential to be done when someone recovers from illness.

 Main Differences Between Cleaning and Sanitizing

-- Cleaning involves a soap-based solution to create a foam-based surface, and then it is washed, whereas sanitization requires sanitizers that are commercially available for use.
+2. Cleaning involves a soap-based solution to create a foam-based surface, and then it is washed, whereas sanitization requires sanitisers that are commercially available for use.